guanfengliu/closechain/README.md

  FVC-narrow-passage.pdf is a revision of paper 2, in which we focus the theory and tool of free velocity cones (FVC) for identifying and navigating C-space narrow passages of kinematic chains with arbitrary degrees of freedom.

 ## 2. video
 Animations for all examples in paper 2 under /paper.
-Note: (1) Obstacles in Example-7-video and Example-8-video are point obstacles, and drawn as * in matlab (therefore only center of the start represents actual obstacles).
-(2) In example-9-video, there are no link-link self-intersection.
-However, since we employ a simple model of planar chain using a sequence of rectangles without drawing out the joints, you might see the overlapping of the two rectangles representing consecutive links.
-In practice, the joints will separate the two links except the case that the joint angle are close to 180 degree.
+Note: (1) Obstacles in examples in the folders 6bar-closechain-with-point-obstacles and 12bar-closechain-with-point-obstacles are point obstacles, and drawn as * in matlab (therefore only center of the * represents actual obstacles).
+(2) In examples in the climbing-robot folder, there are no link-link self-intersection.
+However, since we employ a simple model of planar kinematic chain using a sequence of rectangles without drawing out the joints, you might see the overlapping of the two rectangles representing consecutive links.
+In practice, the joints will separate the two links except for the case that the joint angle are close to 180 degree.

 ## 3. common
  Common libraries, functions (such as collision checking, random loop sampling, configure drawing， etc.)